Third voyage of James Cook: Return to Hawaii and Death of Captain Cook

+During this period, tensions remained high.
+Some sailors, enraged and grieving, attacked villages, shooting and decapitating Hawaiians in retaliation.
+The mood on the ships was grim.
+There were also moments of surprising cultural gestures, such as two Hawaiian warriors swimming out to the ships to sing a lament for Cook and present their spears in atonement.
+After the burial and final repairs, the ships prepared to leave.
+Gore took command of the Discovery, King became First Lieutenant on the Resolution, and Williamson, unpopular with the crew, became Second Lieutenant by seniority.
+There was no sense of triumph; only a heavy sense of loss and futility.
+The officers and men felt the voyage’s spirit had been destroyed and that their mission was now reduced to duty alone.

 The esteem in which he was nevertheless held by the Hawaiians caused their chiefs and elders to retain his body.
 Following the practice of the time, Cook's body underwent funerary rituals similar to those reserved for the chiefs and highest elders of the society.
 The body was disembowelled and baked to facilitate removal of the flesh, and the bones were carefully cleaned for preservation as religious icons in a fashion somewhat reminiscent of the treatment of European saints in the Middle Ages.
 Some of Cook's remains, disclosing some corroborating evidence to this effect, were eventually returned to the British for a formal burial at sea following an appeal by the crew.

 Homeward voyage

-Clerke, who was dying of tuberculosis, took over the expedition and sailing north, landed on the Kamchatka Peninsula where the Russians helped him with supplies and to make repairs to the ships.
-He made a final attempt to pass beyond the Bering Strait and died on his return at Petropavlovsk on 22 August 1779.
-From here the ships' reports were sent overland, reaching London five months later.
-Following the death of Clerke, Resolution and Discovery turned for home commanded by John Gore, a veteran of Cook's first voyage (and now in command of the expedition), and James King.
-After passing down the coast of Japan they reached Macau, in China in the first week of December and from there followed the East India trade route via Sunda Strait to Cape Town.